-We also invite you to visit our City History webpage for more information about our city was created, or contact the Public Information Office at 262-7177.
+We also invite you to visit our City History webpage for more information about our city was created, or contact the Communications Office at 262-7177.

 The phoenix bird symbolizes immortality, resurrection and life after death, and in ancient Greek and Egyptian mythology it is associated with the sun god.

 According to the Greeks, the bird lives in Arabia, near a cool well.
 Every morning at dawn, the sun god would stop his chariot to listen to the bird sing a beautiful song while it bathed in the well.

 Only one phoenix exists at a time, and so when the bird felt its death was near, every 500 to 1,461 years, it would build a nest of aromatic wood and set it on fire.
 The bird then was consumed by the flames.